Show Table of Contents

 Procedure 18.1.
 Creating Advanced RAID Devices

-- Insert the install disk as you normally would.
+- Insert the install disk.

 - During the initial boot up, select Rescue mode, the user will be presented with a command line terminal.instead of or .
 When the system fully boots into